fastify/fastify-sensible/README.md

 ```

 #### `reply.cacheControl`
-The `reply` interface is decorated an helper to configure cache control response headers.
+The `reply` interface is decorated with a helper to configure cache control response headers.
 ```js
 // configure a single type
 fastify.get('/', (req, reply) => {